nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 ![Screenshot (600)](https://github.com/nathanMcL/Student.Originated.Software/assets/129904249/c1baa39a-7256-4b0d-b13a-aec39775cf0c)

 - Besides other factors regarding my system...
 I need to see whats up with the graphics card configuration...
 - The CPU and Memory: The high CPU and memory usage are consistent with the demands of training an LLM.
-My CPU's multi-core and multi-threading capabilities are being leveraged effectively, but the system is nearing its memory limits.<br>
+My CPU's multi-core and multi-threading capabilities are being used effectively, but the system is nearing its memory limits.<br>

 ## 06/10/2024
 ### The upgrade